edHelper.com

 By Mary Lynn Bushong

-1 The first explorers from France discovered furs in the Americas.
-It was not long before furs became the most important part of trade.
+1 The first explorers from France discovered an abundance of furs in the Americas.
+It was not long before furs became the most important article of trade.

 2 France wanted the money from furs.
-She sent many explorers and traders to get as much fur as they could.
+Many French explorers and traders came to America to get as much fur as they could.
 One of those explorers was Samuel de Champlain.

 5 Quebec had a good harbour for ships.
 It was also the perfect place for a town.
 There was good land for farming.
 There were trees for lumber.